alt36/cgifs/README.md

     cat /mnt/cgifs/helloworld

-the output will be the same as running "/usr/bin/script.php helloworld": the script is called with a single argument (the name of the file you tried to read), and the contents of the file will be given by whatever script.php prints to stdout (specifically: my $out=`$script $filename`; print $out).
+the output will be the same as running "/usr/bin/script.php helloworld": the script is called with a single argument (the name of the file you tried to read), and the contents of the file will be given by whatever script.php prints to stdout (specifically, you'll get: my $out=\`$script $filename\`; print $out).

 Because cgifs uses Fuse, you can unmount by running